-In most cases, the error is related to the server on which the website itself is located.
+In most cases, the error is related to the server on which the website is located.
 The fact is that browsers began to warn that the site is on the insecure HTTP protocol, and the site owner neglects the safety of users.
 It may be that an SSL certificate just flew off the site, and the site owner did not have time to correct it.
-It should be borne in mind that there are problems when the SSL certificate is reissued and sometimes there are warning errors for users with SSL security.
+It should be borne in mind that there are problems when the SSL certificate is reissued, and sometimes, there are warning errors for users with SSL security.
 The error is not your fault.
 If the site worked fine without ERR SSL PROTOCOL ERROR, then come back later.

 How to Fix “ERR_SSL_PROTOCOL_ERROR” on Windows 11 Chrome Browser